 1 1/4 cups sifted all-purpose flour (5 oz/145 grams) — measure after sifting

 4 ounces (114 grams) unsweetened chocolate, coarsely chopped

 2 ounces (56 grams) bittersweet chocolate, coarsely chopped

 2 cups (380 grams) sugar (divided use)

 4 large eggs

 Preheat oven to 350 degrees F (180 C).
-Have ready an ungreased 9 inch pan (I use metal).
-I lined mine with regular foil.
+Line a 9 inch square metal pan with foil (no need to grease).